nguyenjord/userauth-microservice/user-auth/README.md

 These are created and deleted when service starts/ends

 ## Notes
-- You do not need your own users.json file.
-- Use existing usernames, or ask the microservice owner to add one.
+- The "register" action updates users.json automatically, so the service owner does not need to modify this file manually.
 - Always send requests as valid JSON strings over ZeroMQ.
 - The service replies only after receiving a message (REQ/REP behavior).
-- Do not store any passwords in your own microservice let this service handle all auth.

 ## Python Client Example